- My Experience With Church Planting

 The Yamaha STAGEPAS 600I Portable PA System

 If you need a portable sound system that will handle a few more instruments or vocalists, then the Yamaha portable sound system is the one you want.
-It has a 10 channel detachable mixer, along with 2 speakers, stands, and all the quality that you have come to know from Yamaha.
+It has a ten detachable channel mixer, along with two speakers, stands, and all the quality that you have come to know from Yamaha.
 It also has a feedback suppressor and a quality EQ.

 Over the years I have come to love Yamaha products.
-They are some of the most reasonable products on the market yet you still get very good sound quality.
+They are some of the most reasonable products on the market yet you still get excellent sound quality.

 Analog Or Digital Mixer?

 There is some debate as to which type of mixer, analog or digital, sounds the best.
-However when it comes to portable church systems, the question is not what sounds the best but what is the easiest to operate and set up.
+However, when it comes to portable church systems, the question is not what seems the best but what is the easiest to operate and set up.

-Because of that, if you are able to afford it at all, I recommend you go with a digital mixer.
-Your entire setup is almost completely done once you turn on the power.
+Because of that, if you can afford it at all, I recommend you go with a digital mixer.
+Your entire setup is almost wholly done once you turn on the power.
 There is no need for the lengthy sound check.
-You can program all of your sound setting once and they will be stored in the mixer.
+You can program all of your sound settings once, and they will be stored in the mixer.

-This can shave off as much as 30 to 45 minutes each and every Sunday of your setup time.
+This can shave off as much as 30 to 45 minutes every Sunday of your setup time.

 The SM-58 has been the industry standard for years for overall use and reliability.
 It works great as a speaking microphone and a vocal microphone.
 You won’t go wrong with this mic.

-However there are a lot of options when it comes to wireless microphones.
+However, there are many options when it comes to wireless microphones.
 I have done a complete article on wireless vocal mics, lapel mics, and headset mics.
 I suggest you read that article and decide which mic system or systems would be the best for your situation.

-However if you want to go light, and wireless I suggest you look into wireless in ear monitors like the ones I have recommended in this article.
-This system is not only compact, which is important for a mobile church, but give the most control to your musicians, once again shortening your set up time.
+However, if you want to go light and wireless, I suggest you look into wireless in-ear monitors like the ones I have recommended in this article.
+This system is not only compact, which is essential for a mobile church, but give the most control to your musicians, once again shortening your set up time.

 In a traditional sound system, you have a power amp that gives the power to make the speakers work.
 In a portable system, I recommend that you use powered speakers and have one less component to set up.
-Remember, less cables and less components means less work for your volunteers.
+Remember, fewer cables and fewer parts mean less work for your volunteers.